 Looking for a Good Robot Stock?
-Try Japan - Cabot Wealth Network
+Try Japan

 Fanuc does most of its manufacturing in Japan.
 Fanuc is building a new factory near Tokyo to double its domestic output capacity of machine tools to produce parts of smartphones.

-As for Fanuc’s stock, it’s up 26% in 2019 and its conservative management and penchant for maintaining high margin and quality products makes it a fine core holding.
+As for Fanuc’s stock, it’s currently trading near multi-year lows, and with Japanese stocks finally bouncing back after years of backsliding, offers an opportunity to diversify away from the U.S. Its conservative management and penchant for maintaining high margins and quality products makes it a fine core holding.

-In short, Fanuc is a high quality play on what seems to be an unstoppable trend.
-My Cabot Global Stocks Explorer advisory will continue following this Japanese robot stock with keen interest.
+In short, Fanuc is a high-quality play on what seems to be an unstoppable trend.

-To learn more about Cabot Global Stocks Explorer, which boasts an average return of better than 30% as of this writing, click here.
+To learn more about Cabot Explorer, which follows some of the best international stocks, click here.

+Do you own any plays on the robotics industry?
+Tell us about them in the comments below.